brymck/finansu/index.md

 ExcelDNA
 --------

-This project depends on [http://exceldna.codeplex.com/ Excel-Dna], a very nifty tool which lets you utilize modern programming languages in Excel without the headache of [http://en.wikipedia.org/wiki/Visual_Studio_Tools_for_Office VSTO].
+This project depends on [Excel-Dna](http://exceldna.codeplex.com/), a very nifty tool which lets you utilize modern programming languages in Excel without the headache of [VSTO](http://en.wikipedia.org/wiki/Visual_Studio_Tools_for_Office).

 #summary FinAnSu's license information.

 MIT License
 -----------

-A [http://code.google.com/p/finansu/source/browse/license.txt copy of this license] is included in the source code.
+A [copy of this license](http://code.google.com/p/finansu/source/browse/license.txt) is included in the source code.

   Copyright (C) 2011 by Bryan !McKelvey